AdaCore/spark2014/lrm/source/mapping-spec.rst

 .. todo::
-   *Note that the* |SPARK| *version of the rule declaration annotation has not yet been defined [M520-006] - note that it may not even be needed, though this is to be determined - and so there is no equivalent included in the* |SPARK| *code.*
+   *Note that the* |SPARK| *version of the rule declaration annotation has not yet been defined [M520-006] - note that it might not even be needed, though this is to be determined - and so there is no equivalent included in the* |SPARK| *code.*
    To be completed in the Milestone 4 version of this document.